-Be sure to rationally match the importance of achievement for you as a business with the reward that customers get.
-For instance, “Buy 3 cups of coffee” might be not as beneficial as “Invite a friend”, meaning that the stimulus for friend invitation should be more significant.
+Make sure to rationally match the importance of achievements for you as a business with the rewards that customers get.
+For instance, “Buy 3 cups of coffee” might not be as beneficial as “Invite a friend,” meaning that the stimulus for the invitation of friends should be more significant.

-You can notice that some achievements are similar to the actions we listed when talking about the points system.
-It’s because they’re interconnected — a customer reaches a certain achievement, they get points.
+You may notice that some achievements are similar to the actions we listed when talking about the points system.
+It’s because they’re connected — if a customer reaches a certain achievement, they get points.

-Yet, achievements don’t necessarily mean getting points.
-You can give any reward for completing them:
+However, achievements don’t and shouldn’t necessarily mean getting points.
+You can offer any rewards for completing them:

-- Limited features on the app like an avatar, title, badge, emoji, etc.
+- Limited features on your app like avatars, titles, badges, emojis, etc.

-- Loyalty boosts (double points for a week, for instance) & others.
+- Loyalty boosts (double points for a week, for instance), etc.

 As we said, points, rewards, and achievements are closely connected.
-Thus, we’d recommend you to think out how you’ll balance their interaction.
+Thus, we recommend you to really think about how you’ll balance their interaction.

-What we mean is that it might be a good idea to make certain rewards accessible by completing achievements only, other ones should be received strictly for points so users would pay attention to all of your loyalty features equally.
+What we mean is that it might be a good idea to make certain rewards accessible by completing achievements only, while other ones will be received strictly for points, so users will pay attention to all of your loyalty features equally.

 |Monobank: Case Study|

-They have a system of achievement & stars.
-Once users complete an achievement, they get 1 star, which can be exchanged for monobank branded merch like T-shirts, hoodies, etc.
+They have a system of achievements & stars.
+Once users complete an achievement, they get 1 star which can be exchanged for monobank branded merch like T-shirts, hoodies, etc.

-Also, we’d recommend offering some rewards for just being a part of your loyalty program and having the app installed.
-In this way, even if a user has low engagement with the features but has the motivation not to delete the app, you still can send personalized offers and try to retain them.
+Also, we recommend offering some rewards for just being a part of your loyalty program and having the app installed.
+Thus, even if a user has low engagement with the features but is motivated enough not to delete your app, you can still send him or her personalized offers and try to retain them.